 Storytelling takes many forms–in books, poems, video games, plays, and movies.
 We show you how to tell a story for a movie, and how to write a movie yourself!
 This course will teach you all the basics of storytelling in the movies, and the tools and techniques to write a story for the screen.
 This is a great workshop for new ways to teach literature and storytelling!

 Each one-hour workshop is a combination of lectures and hands-on activities.
-It is recommended no more than one class (20-30 students) per reservation to get the full benefits of a workshop.
+It is recommended no more than one class per reservation to get the full benefits of a workshop.

-For school districts not listed, in-person workshop requests may be possible to arrange depending on travel distance and if multiple workshops are booked for the day.
+For school districts not listed, in-person workshop requests can be arranged.
+We recommend that your entire grade books or that multiple workshops are booked for the day.

 REQUEST A SESSION